quou/openmv/README.md

 Generate a Makefile using Premake.
 Requires a bunch of GCC extensions, because I am bad at programming; Just use GCC.

+Before you can run the game in release mode, build the `packer` project and run it from the project root to create a file named `res.pck` which contains all of the game's resources.
+The game reads from this file in release mode so that shipping the entire resource folder isn't required.

 Dependencies on Linux:
  - `libdl`
  - `libGL`